 As travel agents, we are often invited onboard a ship for a ‘ship inspection.’
 This consists of a tour of the ship, which includes seeing the suites and prime cabins as well as regular cabins.
 We also get to see the public spaces and have lunch onboard.
 The hopes are that we will be impressed with the ship and better able to sell the ship, as well as the cruise line.

-We recently did one of these ship inspections on the Norwegian Pearl.
+In 2013, we did one of these ship inspections on the Norwegian Pearl.
 The Pearl is one of four NCL ships in the Jewel class, which also includes the Norwegian Gem, Norwegian Jewel and Norwegian Jade.
 These four ships were built in the 2005-2007 time frame and hold between 2350- 2466 passengers, depending on the ship.

 Since the cost of building a ship is in the multi-millions of dollars, wisely, the cruise lines typically build a number of ships with the same ‘basic’ deck plan in order to save money on the overall ship design.
 Then they decorate them in different color schemes and fabrics in order to give a completely different ‘look’ to each of the ships.
 This is done to make sure a guest that sails on a sister ship would not ‘feel’ as if they were on the same ship, even though it is essentially the same design.